maticoder/chat/README.md

 ![](https://github.com/maticoder/chat-graphql/blob/master/images/server.png)

-The server is also connected to the MongoDB database using Atlas Cloud.
+The server is also connected to the MongoDB database using Atlas Cloud

 ![](https://github.com/maticoder/chat-graphql/blob/master/images/db.png)

+Also if you want, you can update your profile image, providing image url

 ## How to start using this app?